BolajiAyodeji/Blogposts/cjyd6027g0012sbs1afuje609.md

 ---

 Want to learn some super Git commands?
-I wrote an article: [Git Cheat Sheet](https://www.bolajiayodeji.com/git-cheat-sheet/) that covers some important Git commands you'll need.
+I wrote an article: [Git Cheat Sheet](https://blog.bolajiayodeji.com/git-cheat-sheet) that covers some important Git commands you'll need.

-Find more resources to learn Git [here](https://try.github.io/)
+You can also find more resources to learn Git [here](https://try.github.io).

-# Conclusion
+## Conclusion

-Version control software is an essential part of the every-day of modern-day software developer practices.
+Version control software is an essential part of every day of modern-day software developers' practice.
 Once accustomed to the powerful benefits of version control systems, many developers wouldn’t consider working without it even for non-software projects.